PythonOptimizers/cysparse/README.md

 Fast sparse matrix library for Python/Cython.

-:bangbang: THIS VERSION DOES NOT WORK YET :bangbang:
+:white_check_mark: THIS VERSION SHOULD WORK BUT MORE TESTS ARE NEEDED!  :white_check_mark:

 I started to deal with sorted col/row indices for LL/CSC/CSR sparse matrices.